Jean Racine: 20th century

 The 20th century saw a renewed effort to rescue Racine and his works from the chiefly historical perspective to which he had been consigned.
 Critics called attention to the fact that plays such as Phèdre could be interpreted as realist drama, containing characters that were universal and that could appear in any time period.
 Other critics cast new light upon the underlying themes of violence and scandal that seem to pervade the plays, creating a new angle from which they could be examined.
 In general, people agreed that Racine would only be fully understood when removed from the context of the 18th century.
-Marcel Proust developed a fondness for Racine at an early age, "whom he considered a brother and someone very much like himself..." – Marcel Proust: A Life, by Jean-Yves Tadié, 1996.
+Jean-Yves Tadié noted that Marcel Proust developed a fondness for Racine at an early age, "whom he considered a brother and someone very much like himself..."

 In his essay, The Theatre and Cruelty, Antonin Artaud claimed that 'the misdeeds of the psychological theater descended from Racine have made us unaccustomed to that immediate and violent action which the theater should possess' (p.
 84).